koushik03/NitroGen_witcher/README.md

 # Scaling Generalist Gaming Agents via Inverse Dynamics on Walkthroughs

 This project aims to significantly expand the training data available for generalist gaming agents by moving beyond videos with explicit "input overlays."
-By leveraging an **Inverse Dynamics Model (IDM)** trained on the [NitroGen](https://nitrogen-project.github.io/) foundation model dataset, we "pseudo-label" vast quantities of unlabeled internet gameplay videos (e.g., "Let's Plays" and walkthroughs).
+By leveraging an **Inverse Dynamics Model (IDM)** trained on the [NitroGen](https://nitrogen-project.github.io/) foundation model dataset, we "pseudo-label" vast quantities of unlabelled internet gameplay videos (e.g., "Let's Plays" and walkthroughs).

 This approach allows agents to learn from a virtually unlimited source of data, drastically improving generalization across unseen games and genres.